webosose/website/content/en/docs/tools/sdk/emulator/virtualbox-emulator/emulator-user-guide.md

 To make the changes take effect, you must restart the command shell.

-## Installing VirtualBox Extension Pack
+## (Optional) Installing VirtualBox Extension Pack

-To [configure USB devices](#configuring-usb-devices), Oracle VM VirtualBox Extension Pack is required.
+Basically, VirtualBox supports USB 1.1 (OHCI) devices.
+To configure USB 2.0 or 3.0 devices, Oracle VM VirtualBox Extension Pack is required.

+{{< caution >}}
+Oracle VM VirtualBox Extension Pack is only free for "Personal Use".
+For more details, see [VirtualBox Extension Pack Personal Use and Evaluation License](https://www.virtualbox.org/wiki/VirtualBox_PUEL).
+{{< /caution >}}

 Download the same version of Extension Pack as your installed version of VirtualBox from the [download page](https://www.virtualbox.org/wiki/Downloads), and install the Extension Pack.